laurapessl/hcc-custom-charts/licenses/datapermissions.md

 https://population.un.org/wpp/Download/Standard/MostUsed/

 Copyright © 2022 by United Nations, made available under a Creative Commons license CC BY 3.0 IGO: http://creativecommons.org/licenses/by/3.0/igo/
 Suggested citation: United Nations, Department of Economic and Social Affairs, Population Division (2022).
 World Population Prospects 2022, Online Edition.

+## Pareto Chart - Complaints Dataset

+- complaints.csv

+This sample dataset contains information on various types of customer complaints and the frequency of their occurrence.
+It is ideal for creating a Pareto chart to analyze which complaint types are most common and contribute the most to the overall volume.
+This can help prioritize areas for improvement.
+The dataset has been created by Bastian Kandlbauer.

+## Pareto Chart - KM/H

+- km.csv

+This sample dataset provides the average speeds of various types of transportation.
+It's useful for creating a Pareto chart to help in analyzing efficiency and prioritizing transport methods based on speed.
+The dataset has been created by Bastian Kandlbauer.

 ## Similarity Map - Predict Students' Dropout and Academic Success

 - PredictStudentsDropoutAcademicSuccess.csv

 https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success